SHOP4CF/communication-docs/docs/data-models/index.md

 The examples given below provide an overview of the FIWARE representation for the SHOP4CF concept data models.

-The examples are in the NGSI v2 normalised format.
+**Warning!
+These examples are in the NGSI v2 normalised format.
+Please note the SHOP4CF project chose to adopt the NGSI-LD format, so the examples need to be adjusted.**

 Examples of the data models: